walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-ios/README.md

 For setup, IDE guidance, and mobile integration test commands, see the [Mobile Wallet Development Guide](../../docs/mobile-wallet-development.md).

+## In-person presentation

+The Present tab includes a dedicated **Present in person** journey for holder-side ISO mdoc proximity presentation.
+The native SwiftUI view model consumes the Wallet SDK session directly and does not reconstruct protocol state, reader trust, request meaning, or disclosure rules.

+The journey displays Device Engagement as an accessible QR code, retrieves over the available Bluetooth Low Energy method, and presents authentication scope, signature validity, certificate-path, revocation, optional RICAL, and product-trust evidence as separate facts.
+It exposes reader-stated purpose and retention intent, supports per-document credential and element selection, and obtains fresh consent for repeated exchanges.
+Bluetooth authorization, app settings, lifecycle, screen-awake, and temporary brightness behavior stay in the iOS host and are restored on exit.

+QR rendering remains a private demo-package concern rather than a Wallet SDK API.
+The native app uses the pinned ZXing-C++ dependency for Device Engagement only.
+It accepts bounded ASCII `mdoc:` text, uses low error correction without ECI, and fails closed instead of truncating an oversized payload.
+A package-private Objective-C++ adapter exposes the no-ECI writer mode that the pinned Swift wrapper lacks; it adds neither another QR implementation nor a public module.
+Compose iOS and native SwiftUI pin the same proximity module fingerprint and render an exact four-module quiet zone using whole physical-pixel modules.

+This demo proves the wallet-side SDK integration.
+External reader interoperability, prolonged reliability, and release qualification are tracked separately and must not be inferred from the demo.

 ## Local wallet data

 The demo uses the default managed encrypted local persistence.
 Wallet database files are SQLCipher-encrypted, and managed database keys live in iOS Keychain.
 During local development, reset wallet state by calling `Wallet.deleteLocalData()` from the SDK facade, deleting the app from the simulator/device, or removing the app's local data.